geodesicPenguin/geodesicPenguin/README.md

 Hey.

-I do a ton of coding for animation.
+I do lots of coding for animation, mostly Maya.
-Love Python but I like to mess around with other languages here and there.
+Looking into Godot as a hobby.

 <!---